Sega development studios: 2018–present

 Sega moved from Ota, Tokyo to Shinagawa, Tokyo in 2018, along with many other companies from the Sega Sammy Group umbrella.

 The COVID-19 pandemic caused Sega to restructure their arcade business and place some of its developers onto console and smartphone games.

-Sega plans to release "Super Game", a framework of game development that has the following requirements: online, IP utilization, multi-platform, multi-language, simultaneous worldwide release and AAA.
-According to Sega Sammy CEO Haruki Satomi, Lost Judgment and Phantasy Star Online 2: New Genesis are first steps into fulfilling this framework.
-Additionally, this Super Game development team will be a hybrid of developers that were previously involved in console, mobile and arcade games that eventually will add up to several hundred people.
-Unreal Engine 5 will be used, with Unreal Engine 4 already utilized other development teams.
+In 2019, Sega conceived "Super Game", a framework of game development that had the following requirements: online, IP utilization, multi-platform, multi-language, simultaneous worldwide release and AAA.
+Development teams of a Super Game would have been be a hybrid of developers that were previously involved in console, mobile and arcade games that would eventually add up to several hundred people.
+Of the four development divisions, the 3rd was confirmed to be developing these titles, with over 600 employees who have experience developing GaaS type titles, including Phantasy Star Online 2 as well as various mobile and arcade games.
+Unreal Engine 5 would have been used, with Unreal Engine 4 already being utilized other development teams.
 The latter was first used by the arcade divisions during the late 2010s on Sega World Drivers Championship and House of the Dead: Scarlet Dawn, and then Ryu Ga Gotoku Studio with its remake of Like A Dragon: Ishin!.
-Sega plans to resurrect past examples of IP for these projects, with Virtua Fighter 5: Ultimate Showdown an early example.
-The first game of this category is scheduled to release by the fiscal year of 2026.
+Sega planned to resurrect past examples of IP for these projects.
+The first game of this category was scheduled to release by the fiscal year of 2026.
 The name Super Game was chosen to differentiate it from the Metaverse.
+In an investors Q&A for the second quarter of the 2026 fiscal year, Sega has mentioned that several aspects of "Super Game" are currently under review due to "community features" adding cost and the current market environment.
+Super Game was announced to be cancelled during the results presentation of the 2026 fiscal year.
+Additionally it was announced that free to play is less of a priority.
+Division 3 itself confirmed that they are working on a new Crazy Taxi game, spent the last four years learning Unreal Engine, and stepped in to help other divisions who also use the engine.

-Of the four development divisions, the 3rd is confirmed to be developing these titles, with over 600 employees who have experience developing GaaS type titles, including Phantasy Star Online 2 as well as various mobile and arcade games.
 Division 1 and 2 are mainly focused on developing the Like a Dragon and Sonic the Hedgehog games, respectively, with additional capacity for other series' releases such as Virtua Fighter, Super Monkey Ball, Puyo Puyo, and RPGs, while Division 4 focuses on mobile.
-Division 2 is also overseeing the development of smaller outsourced projects utilizing Sega IP, including Shinobi: Art of Vengance by Lizardcube, which has had guidance from veteran Sakura Wars and Sangokushi Taisen developer Toru Ohara.
+Division 2 is also overseeing the development of reviving legacy Sega IP.
+This includes outsourced projects, such as Shinobi: Art of Vengeance by Lizardcube, which has had guidance from veteran Sakura Wars and Sangokushi Taisen developer Toru Ohara.
+Broadly, the internal Japanese studios are categorized between two "Japan Asia Studios Business Units" with Osamu Ohashi and Takaya Segawa heading them respectively as Executive Officers and Vice Presidents.